active platform TAO

 Validate.
 Run a validator on one or more subnets.
 Requires staking TAO and running validation infrastructure.
 Validators earn emissions for accurately scoring miners.

 Build a subnet.
-Create a new subnet for an AI workload that does not exist on the network yet.
+Create a new subnet for an AI workload that doesn’t exist on the network yet.
 This is the most ambitious path and requires both technical capability and the ability to attract miners and validators.

 Honest assessment

-What does not work yet.
 The barrier to entry for mining is high and getting higher.
 Competitive subnets require serious hardware investment with no guarantee of returns.
-Most subnets have not demonstrated output quality exceeding centralised alternatives.
+Most subnets haven’t demonstrated output quality exceeding centralised alternatives.
 Academic analysis shows stake weight drives rewards more than AI output quality.

-The fair launch question.
-Technically clean — no ICO, no pre-mine, no VC allocation.
-But 5.38M TAO were mined between January 2021 and October 2023 with very limited participants and no public accounting of where those tokens went.
+Technically clean: no ICO, no pre-mine, no VC allocation.
+But 5.38M TAO were mined between January 2021 and October 2023 with few participants and no public accounting of where those tokens went.
 Polychain Capital and DCG accumulated significant positions, likely through early mining or OTC.

-The competitive dynamic.
 Mining Bittensor is closer to competitive gaming than passive yield farming.
 You need to constantly optimise, upgrade hardware and adapt to changing subnet dynamics.
-If you are looking for passive income, this is not it.
+If you’re looking for passive income, this isn’t it.
 If you enjoy the technical challenge and have the hardware, it can be rewarding.

-My experience.
 I have explored Bittensor mining and found the barrier to entry on established subnets too high for my hardware.
 Newer subnets offer better opportunities but come with the risk of lower and more volatile emissions.
-I hold TAO as a network exposure position but do not actively mine.
+I don’t currently hold TAO.
+The governance centralisation, stake concentration, and emission-subsidised revenue model are the sticking points for me.
+Pine Analytics’ bear case analysis (24 March 2026) crystallised the subsidy problem clearly: $52M in annual Chutes emissions against $1.3-2.4M in actual customer revenue is not a business model, it’s a transfer payment from TAO holders to inference users.

 Infrastructure decentralisation (12/20): 128 subnets, 8,000+ reported GPU nodes, permissionless mining.
 But OTF validates all blocks (PoA) and can halt the network.
 No PoS timeline published.